ovh/docs/pages/platform/kubernetes-k8s/installing-go-operator/guide.en-ca.md

 >
 > Warning: If you get an error like:<br/>
 > `/Users/xxxxxxxxx/go-operator/nginx-go-operator/bin/controller-gen: No such file or directory`<br/>
-> Make sure your GOPATH variable is well defined
+> Make sure your GOPATH variable is well defined.
 >

 Several resources have been created: